ndiego/block-visibility/readme.txt

 * Added Block Visibility Pro ad to settings pages to inform users about the Pro add-on.
 * Added a direct link to the plugin Knowledge Base in the settings masthead.

+**Changed**

+* Changed the contextual indicator styling (again) to improve the UI/UX.
+* Change the control toolbar styling to match the upcoming dimensions panel UI in Gutenberg.

+**Removed**

+* Removed the "Getting Started" tab in the plugin settings and directed all help links to the Block Visibility website and WordPress.org support forum.
+* Removed the review and support popup on the plugin settings pages.

 **Fixed**

 * Fixed incorrect font-weight on contextual indications for heading blocks.
 * Fixed spelling errors in plugin settings.
 Thanks @paaljoachim!

-**Removed**

-* Removed the "Getting Started" tab in the plugin settings and directed all help links to the plugin website.

 = 1.9.1 - 2021-06-18 =